 Serving Suggestions for Mexican Shrimp Cocktail

 This is a fabulous dish to serve in a big bowl and let everyone help themselves, or serve as individual portions.
 (I love anything that can be served individually.)
-I make this shrimp appetizer when we making a Mexican themed night which is great for group gatherings.
-I will set out individual portions of Mexican Shrimp Cocktail, Guacamole & Chips, and serve Chicken Enchiladas for dinner.
+I make this shrimp appetizer when we are enjoying a Mexican themed night which is great for group gatherings.
+I like to set out individual portions of Mexican Shrimp Cocktail, Guacamole & Chips, and serve Chicken Enchiladas for dinner.
 All of which can be pre-made so you can enjoy the company and the food.

 About the Avocado